 1. Growing in a Vertical Container

 You can purchase or buy vertical container gardens.
-If you want to build your own, you need to create a frame which has slats.
+If you want to build your own, you need to create a frame that has slats.

-From there, you’ll find large window boxes which will easily attach to the frame.
+From there, you’ll find large window boxes that will easily attach to the frame.
 You can plant and grow vertically very easily.